This post has been updated as of March 2020. If you are looking for Resort fashion for people who wear afos or orthotics, go here

 While we were at the Secrets Resort without the stairway handrail, I didn’t want to rely on my husband’s assistance each time I exited the pool.
-Instead, I took a large foam raft (the resort had many floating around the pool) and laid it on the hard cement at the top of the stairs.
+I wanted a swimming vacation.
+Independent of assistance.
+So, instead, I took a large foam raft (the resort had many floating around the pool) and laid it on the hard cement at the top of the stairs.

-When I was ready to get out, I scooched my butt the to the top using the raft as a cushion for my hands and knees to get into standing position.
+When I was ready to get out of the pool, I scooched my butt to the top using the raft as a cushion for my hands and knees to get into a standing position.

 TIP #5 DRINK